-Intuitively, it makes sense that stress impacts fertility in a negative way.
+Intuitively, it makes sense that stress negatively impacts fertility.

 We know that unchecked stress can impact your thoughts, feelings, and behavior.
 We also know that stress can lead to many physical issues, including high blood pressure, heart disease, obesity, and diabetes.
 If you stress animals with over-crowding or limitations to food access, their fertility rates decrease.
 With more comfortable surroundings and access to food, they quickly begin to reproduce normally.
 Is there also a connection between fertility and stress in humans?

-The correlation between stress levels in women and the time women take to get pregnant was first documented in a study published by Courtney Lynch, PhD and her colleagues at Ohio State University.
-Her study demonstrated that women who had the highest levels of a stress-related hormone when they began to try getting pregnant were twice as likely to go on to experience infertility as women who had the lowest levels.
+The correlation between stress levels in people and the time it takes a person to get pregnant was first documented in a study published by Courtney Lynch, Ph.D., and her colleagues at Ohio State University.
+Her study demonstrated that patients who had the highest levels of a stress-related hormone when they began to try getting pregnant were twice as likely to experience infertility as patients who had the lowest levels.

 Even without knowing that decreased stress is linked with higher fertility rates, we know that infertility is, in itself, extremely stressful.

-Women who are experiencing infertility report the same levels of anxiety and depression as do women with cancer, HIV+ status, or heart disease.
+People who are experiencing infertility report the same levels of anxiety and depression as do people with cancer, HIV+ status, or heart disease.

 INFERTILITY IS HARD